St Dennis, Cornwall: Geography

 The area is characterised by tips and pits of china clay mining but St Dennis village itself is designated an 'island settlement' which prevents encroachment by the china clay industry.
 Much of the parish is up to 500 feet above sea level, and the countryside is moorland with small fields enclosed by earth-covered granite walls known as 'hedges'.
 These hedges were constructed centuries ago, when the land was cleared for farming.
 Part of Trelavour Downs has been designated a Site of Special Scientific Interest and a Geological Conservation Review site.
 A small shallow pit of 0.3 ha was once worked for lithium and is the best known locality for biotite mica in Britain.

 Churches and chapels

 The church is situated on top of a hill overlooking the village and has views over Goss Moor to the sea at Newquay.
 It is dedicated to St Denys and stands on the site of an Iron Age fort.
 The tower is the oldest part of the church, and the newer church was almost destroyed by fire in 1985.
 Although heartbreaking at the time, it has risen again from the ashes.
 The new roof timbers were so large that they had to be lifted in by a Royal Navy Sea King helicopter.

+The churchyard features in a scene of the television detective series 'Wycliffe' - Series 4 Episode 8 - 'Old Crimes New Times'.

 The village also has a strong history of Methodism and at one stage there were three Methodist chapels in the village.
 Of these three, Carne Hill is the only chapel which is still open to this day.

 The churchyard cross has a head of horseshoe shape and is ornamented with some unusual incised ornament.